gougousao/Multi-Device-IPA-Deploy/README.md

 # Multi-Device IPA Deploy

-1: git clone the repo and then cd to DepoloyIPA
+1: git clone the repo and then cd to new folder.

 2: run `sudo npm install -g ipa-deploy`